Homemade Apple and Mint Jelly Recipe

 Put the apples into a heavy based pan and add water so that the apples are just covered.
 Throw in a bunch of mint, cover the pan and bring to the boil.

 Turn the heat down to a simmer and cook for approx. 30-45 mins until the apples are soft and broken down into a pulp.
+Once the apple is soft, add the vinegar and return to the boil, cover and simmer for 5 more minutes.

 Remove from heat and spoon the pulp into a jelly bag.
 Hang the bag over a bowl and allow it to strain.
 I usually leave mine overnight.
 Hanging the bag on a kitchen cupboard so that it is a clear distance from the bowl so it’s not sitting in the liquid the next morning.
 DO NOT SQUEEZE THE BAG!